Volkswagen is arguably the car company most associated with Germany. Audi, BMW, and Mercedes might also spring to mind.

 Car Companies Owned By Volkswagen

-Volkswagen AG has a controlling interest in eight car brands.
+Volkswagen AG has a dominant interest in eight car brands.
 These are all listed below, in chronological order of the takeover of controlling interest.

-Thus, when you spot any of these cars on the road, they’re likely made by Volkswagen (depending on the age).
+Thus, when you notice any of these cars on the road, they’re likely made by Volkswagen (depending on the age).

 VW shares platforms between brands.
 For example, the Passat, the Audi A4, and the Škoda Superb (and more) all use the same B-Series platform.